albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 Thanks to Navigraph for kindly allowing me to include a free AIRAC cycle in the download.
 Thanks for Richard Stefan for his great support.
 Current AIRAC cycles can be purchased from [Navigraph](http://www.navigraph.com).

+A big Thank you! to Jean Luc from [Reality XP](http://www.reality-xp.com) for his great support.

 Thanks to Jose from [fsAerodata](https://www.fsaerodata.com/) for his kind support.

 The French translation of the program was done by Patrick JUNG alias Patbest.
 Thank you!